COST GUIDES

 The safest way to pay a tradesperson is by card (if they have a card reader) or by bank transfer (make sure they write their sort code and account number down for you to avoid falling victim to a scam).

-How to find a good tradesperson
+How to find and hire a good tradesperson

 Find a tradesperson with Checkatrade